 30 Robert H. Harp Drive Livingston, NJ 07039 (973) 535-8000 x8869 High School Student Claims She Has Fun By Oriana Tang '15 LHS junior Amanda Glatt claims that despite her heavy course load and current status as a high school student, she still has fun.
 "I can't believe it," said one English teacher.
-"We've tried so hard to give enough homework so From the Desk of the Editors-in-Chief Recently, the students at Livingston High School have been buzzing with excitement.
+"We've tried so hard to give enough homework so that students barely have time to sleep, much less have fun."
+"Clearly we have to revise the way we teach," said another.
+"We can't make things too easy."
+Allegedly, Glatt is not only able to find the time to get sufficient rest while keeping up on assignments and extracurricular activities, but also manages to make occasional forays to the movie theater, the mall, and other venues.
+Students seem desperate to learn Glatt's secrets to happiness in high school, mobbing Glatt in the hallways with questions.
+When asked, Glatt only shrugged.
+"I don't think there's a secret, exactly," she said.
+"It's more like a personal thing to be able to juggle all these activities, to be honest.
+I mean...
+I think I'm just that great."
+From the Desk of the Editors-in-Chief Recently, the students at Livingston High School have been buzzing with excitement.
 A cloud of relief and happiness has descended over the school resulting in students studying harder, sleeping more, and earning grades that break record highs.
 The reason for all of these miraculous improvements?
 Gym class has been permanently banned from LHS.
 While it may appear insignificant, this minute difference in the lives of students has fostered significant changes in the overall disposition of the school's inhabitants.

 No longer are students dragging drawstring bags stuffed with sneakers and sweatpants through full classrooms.
 The dread of facing arctic weather on the walk to the Fitness and Wellness Center has been eliminated.
 Warm ups and pacer tests are a worry of the past.
 As a result of this much desired reform, the good mood that it has created has motivated students to increase their effort in academics.
 Due to the exponential increase in academic performance, the administration has predicted that by 2050, 30% of graduates will attend an Ivy League university-solely as a result of the elimination of gym class.
 Now, it is estimated that due to the banning of gym class, LHS students as a whole are happier and healthier, both mentally and physically.
 There will be no more rushing to class, sweaty and flustered, unable to focus.
 No more failing tests the period after gym due to overheating and claustrophobia.
 An LHS senior comments on this welcome change saying, "I never thought this day would come, it's a miracle."
-Crystal and Rachel

-Ten Steps to Getting into the College of Your Dreams

-By Chloe Seltzer '14

-Everyone knows that colleges nowadays look for the best of the best.
+Crystal and Rachel features Ten Steps to Getting into the College of Your Dreams By Chloe Seltzer '14 Everyone knows that colleges nowadays look for the best of the best.
 How can you make sure that you meet their lofty expectations?
 The graduating members of the 2014-15 Lance staff compiled a list of their top ten tips for getting into your dream school.
 Rising seniors, take note.
-1. Cure cancer.

-- Cure cancer.
+- 1. Cure cancer.

-Run a marathon barefoot.
+- 2. Run a marathon barefoot.

-- 3 Become the president of

 - 3. Become the president of every honors society.

 - 4. Create peace in the Middle East.

 - 5. Have your own Ted talk.

 - 6. Win a Nobel Prize.

 - 7. Take your interview in a tuxedo.

-8. Learn every language possible and come up with your own language.
-9. Resurrect dinosaurs.
+- 8. Learn every language possible and come up with your own language.

+- 9. Resurrect dinosaurs.

-10. Read The Lance.
+- 10. Read The Lance.